Bellefield Landing

 Dick Hill Creek and Bellefield Landing Pond Nature Reserve

 Directly adjacent to the north of the port is the Dick Hill Creek and Bellefield Landing Pond Nature Reserve (NR15).
-Consisting largely of tidal channels and transitional marine mangrove flats, this 975-acre (395-hectare) protected area is a prime habitat for large wading birds, the endangered West Indian whistling duck, lemon sharks, and turtles.
+Consisting largely of tidal channels and transitional marine mangrove flats, this 975-acre (395-hectare) protected area is a prime habitat for large wading birds, the near-threatened West Indian whistling duck, lemon sharks, and turtles.

 During the Loyalist plantation days, the Bellefield Landing and nearby Kew area on North Caicos was the most important region for agriculture in the country.
 Within a few miles of the port were the cotton plantations of Wade’s Green, Lewhy Moore, Teren Hill, Street Wall, St. James, and Mount Pleasant.
-Wade’s Green is the only site still visited as a tourist attraction, the others have long since been overtaken by the dense vegetation.

 Channel and Dredging

 In 2007, a 2-mile (3.2 km) channel was dredged from the cut between Dellis Cay and Parrot Cay to Bellefield Landing to facilitate larger vessels.
-Portions of this channel had concrete sidings, much have which has since fallen into disrepair.
+Portions of this channel had concrete sidings, much of which has since fallen into disrepair.
 There are currently plans to re-dredge the channel.